Bead Glossary A to J

 BULLION

-BUTTERFLY CLASP
+BUTTERFLY STOPPER

 A butterfly shaped component that fastens to an earring post to secure an earring against the ear